csteamengine/notesmith/README.md

 This plugin sends your current note to an LLM and returns a cleaned-up version with improved formatting, structure, and clarity.
 Perfect for making quick notes or meeting jots readable and publish-ready.

+> **Disclaimer:** This plugin sends your note content to the configured OpenAI-compatible API endpoint only when you run the refine command.
+If you do not want your notes to be sent to an external service, do not use this plugin.
 ---

 ## ✨ Features